UoB-COMSM0110/2024-group-3/docs/report/evaluation.md

 <br>

-As part of our game development process we engaged in both quantitative and qualitative analysis.
-This was a really rewarding experience, allowing us to get user feedback in an actionable form that could direct the development of our game as well as identify bugs that we could iron out.
+As part of our game development process, we engaged in both quantitative and qualitative analysis.
+This was productive, allowing us to get user feedback in an actionable form so we could prioritise the development of our game.
+The analysis also exposed bugs for us to fix.

 ---